geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And ever as the mountain hurl'd on high
 Its mass of molten lava to the sky,
 O'er all the isle the vivid lustre spread,
-And brighten'd ocean with a glow of red ;
+And brighten'd ocean with a glow of red;
 Like distant thunder, burst a hollow sound, 120

 Disturb'd the quivering air, and shook the shores around.*